smebberson/hsu/README.md

 [![Build Status](https://travis-ci.org/smebberson/hsu.svg?branch=master)](https://travis-ci.org/smebberson/hsu)
 [![Coverage Status](https://coveralls.io/repos/github/smebberson/hsu/badge.svg?branch=master)](https://coveralls.io/github/smebberson/hsu?branch=master)

-Express middleware to generate and verify rolling, HMAC signed URLs.
+Express middleware to generate and verify rolling, HMAC signed, timed URLs.
 The HMAC digest is verified using information in the users session.
 Any previous digests are instantly replaced when a new one is created (i.e. rolling).
 You can have concurrent signed URLs for the same user.

 There are three stages to HSU: